The “A’s” for your “Q’s”

 The community’s resident council is organized and run by residents.
 Those who have ideas to share are encouraged to approach the council.
 And anyone so inclined is further encouraged to join the council.
 Diversity of perspectives is welcome and has a beneficial influence on how the community organizes activities, program and outings.

-And home feels like, well, it feels like home, right?
-The hard question to ask yourself, however, is how much social interaction you have while you still live at home.
-Is it harder to drive?
-Not getting out after dark?
-Do friends and family visit often enough?
 For many people, aging at home has the one inescapable reality: With fewer and fewer points of contact with a social network, your world shrinks.
-And there are health consequences for isolation.
+And there are health consequences related to isolation.
 In contrast, life in an independent living community delivers a world of friendship, social activities, educational programs and available fitness right outside your door.
 The benefit is almost immediately felt, with many new residents observing that they didn’t realize how isolated they had become.
-Families appreciate the community life too, because they know the on site staff is available 24/7 to keep you safe.
+Families appreciate the community life too, because they know the on-site staff is available 24/7 to keep you safe.

 You can welcome guests into your home whenever you like.
 And as your guests, they can indulge in most of the amenities — same as you do.
 The grandchildren — or great-grandchildren — may especially appreciate the opportunities they find to amuse themselves.
 Overnight guest rooms are available too — ask about our flexible reservation and rental policies.

-Your Entrance Fee will be competitive with those at other Life Care communities in the Bryan-College Station area — you can count on the estate protection of its 90% refundability.
+Your Entrance Fee likened to the average home value in the Bryan-College Station area.
+Plus, you can count on the estate protection because 90% of the fee is refundable.
 And in the meantime, a portion of your Monthly Service Fee may be tax deductible as a medical expense.
 Check with your tax advisor.

 Your Monthly Service Fee will be competitive with those at other communities in the Bryan-College Station area.
 The total is determined by the apartment you choose and the services and amenities you need.
 What’s more, a portion of your Monthly Service Fee may be tax-deductible as a medical expense — check with your tax advisor.

 We’ve never evicted a resident for nonpayment due to no fault of theirs (long life isn’t a fault), and we don’t intend to start now.
-You’re welcome to contact us and discuss how we’ve handled this in the past.
+As a non-profit organization, we fundraise in order to extend financial support to elders in need.
+We call this our Resident Covenant Fund, click here to learn more.

 Health Services FAQ